wp-plugins/noaa-weather/readme.txt

 == ChangeLog ==

+= 1.2.2 =
+Updated the url where the XML file resides after NOAA changed it which caused the weather to no longer updated.

 = 1.2.1 =
 Fixed a bug if the icon file didn't exist.
 Also removed an extraneous empty folder.